raw-labs/compose-deployment/README.md

-# Running RAW with Dockr Compose.
+# Running RAW with Docker Compose.

 This repository contains the scripts and configuration to run RAW using Docker Compose.